MohammadAkbari/MohammadAkbari.github.io/index.md

 ## If you try and fail, Congratulations.
 Most people won’t even try.

 ## You have to learn to keep emotions out of the equation and maintain objectivity.

+## If fifty million people say something foolish, it is still foolish. ―  W. Somerset Maugham.